Earl of Mount Edgcumbe

 He was succeeded by his son, the second Earl.
 He sat as Member of Parliament for Lostwithiel and Fowey and served as Lord-Lieutenant of Cornwall.
 On his death the titles passed to his second but eldest surviving son, Viscount Valletort's brother, the third Earl.
 He also represented Lostwithiel and Fowey in the House of Commons.
 His son, the fourth Earl, was a Conservative politician and served as Lord Chamberlain of the Household and as Lord Steward of the Household.
 On his death the titles passed to his son, the fifth Earl.
 He held the honorary post of Deputy Lord Warden of the Stannaries from 1913 to 1944.
 On his death the line of the third Earl failed.
 The late Earl was succeeded by his second cousin, the sixth Earl.
 He was the grandson of George Edgcumbe, youngest son of the second Earl.
 He was succeeded by his first cousin once removed, the seventh Earl.
 He was the grandson of Edward Mortimer Edgcumbe, second son of George Edgcumbe, youngest son of the second Earl.
 As of 2021 the titles are held by his nephew, the ninth Earl Christopher Mortimer Edgcumbe, who succeeded his brother in that year.
 He is the third son of George Aubrey Valletort Edgcumbe, brother of the seventh Earl.

-The heir apparent Douglas George Valletort Edgcumbe to the earldom uses the honorary title of Viscount Valletort.
+The heir apparent to the earldom, Douglas George Valletort Edgcumbe, uses the honorary title of Viscount Valletort.
+The financial estate has already been inherited by Douglas Edgcumbe to avoid two generations of death tax and he also signed ownership over to the trust and receives a residual income because he's retired.